arzwa/Whale.jl/README.md

 Please have a look at the [docs](https://arzwa.github.io/Whale.jl/dev/index.html) for usage instructions and documentation.
 You might want to get some minimal familiarity with the Julia REPL and its package manager when using Whale, see [the julia docs](https://docs.julialang.org/en/v1/).

+Note that the scripts in the `scripts` directory might be helpful to prepare data for Whale analyses.

 If you use Whale, please cite:

 >[Zwaenepoel, A. and Van de Peer, Y., 2019.
 Inference of Ancient Whole-Genome Duplications and the Evolution of Gene Duplication and Loss Rates. *Molecular biology and evolution*, 36(7), pp.1384-1404.](https://academic.oup.com/mbe/article-abstract/36/7/1384/5475503)